Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 If you’re upgrading a garage or small parkade in Vancouver, you’ve probably heard about both epoxy and polyaspartic coatings.
 They’re often pitched as direct competitors, but in reality they solve slightly different problems.

-This guide takes a Vancouver-first look at each system — how they handle moisture, UV, downtime and budget — so you can choose the right garage floor for your home, strata or commercial space.
+This guide takes a Vancouver-first look at each system — how they handle moisture, UV, downtime and budget — so you can pick the right garage floor for your home, strata, or commercial space.

 Why Vancouver’s climate changes the decision